AndyObtiva/bundler-download/README.md

 Downloading 26% ( 59s ) [==============                                      ]
 ```

-After the initial download of files, running `bundle install` again will keep existing downloads without overwriting them unless you use the [`bundle-download`](#bundler-download-command) command to manually redownload files again.
+After the initial download of files, running `bundle` again will keep existing downloads without overwriting them unless you use the [`bundle-download`](#bundler-download-command) command to manually redownload files again.

 ### Bundler Download Command